 My primary focus now is on writing and research.
 I live on the outskirts of a small village in Cambridgeshire with my partner Sarah Franklin and our beautiful dogs, Poppy and Bluebell.

-Please fill in my contact form if you would like to get in touch.
-Note check your spam folder as many of my replies from this form seem to end up in them!
+Please fill in my contact form if you would like to get in touch Do check your spam folder as many of my replies from this form seem to end up in them!